fuzzygroup/blog/_posts/2020-01-02-jumpstart-rails-tutorial-01-bringing-an-existing-codebase-in.md

 I changed it since my previous repo name was web_change_me_now and this is going to be the second version of it.

+## Step 2 - Run Yarn Install

+Change into the directory that you just cloned the repo into and:

+    cd web_change_me_now2
+    yarn install --check-files

+## Step 3 - Update database.yml

+The file config/database.yml needs to be updated to reflect the name of your new application's database.
+This means changing:

+* jumpstart_development
+* jumpstart_test
+* jumpstart_production

-## Step 2 - Add Your Local Version to Github
+## Step 4 - Add Your Local Version to Github

 I then went to github (I'm a staunch github user instead of gitlib) and created a new repo named: